Key publications on International Labour Standards

 2010 - Digest of comments of the ILO’s supervisory bodies related to the informal economy

-2015 - Maritime Labour Convention, 2006; Seafarers' Identity Documents (Revised) Convention, 2003; Work in Fishing Convention and Recommendation, 2007.
-This book contains three Conventions relating to the maritime sector and several other documents related to their implementation.
-The first is one of the International Labour Organization’s most innovative and successful international labour Conventions, the Maritime Labour Convention, 2006 and other related Conventions, the Seafarers’ Identity Documents Convention, (Revised) 2003, and the Work in Fishing Convention, 2007.
+2021 - This book contains three Conventions relating to the maritime sector and several documents relevant to their implementation: the Maritime Labour Convention, 2006, as amended (MLC, 2006); the Seafarers’ Identity Documents Convention, (Revised), 2003, as amended (No. 185); and the Work in Fishing Convention, 2007 (No. 188).

 2014 - This handbook contains a model for legal provisions that implement the Maritime Labour Convention, 2006 (MLC, 2006).
 This model closely follows the provisions of the Convention.
 It is not a proposal for a national law (although with some adjustments it could be used as such), but, rather, it is intended as an aid, in whole or in part, for national legislators and legislative counsel in drafting the necessary legal texts to implement the MLC, 2006.